helm/chart-testing/doc/ct_install.md

                                   or separate values with commas
       --helm-extra-args string    Additional arguments for Helm.
+Must be passed as a single quoted string (e.g. "--timeout 500 --tiller-namespace tiller"
+      --helm-repo-extra-args string Additional arguments for Helm.
 Must be passed as a single quoted string (e.g. "--timeout 500 --tiller-namespace tiller" -h, --help                      help for install
       --namespace string          Namespace to install the release(s) into.
 If not specified, each release will be installed in its own randomly generated namespace.